-This article describes potential issues with Office 365 Calendar via OAuth 2.0 integration and how these issues can be fixed.
+This article describes potential issues with your Office 365 Calendar via OAuth 2.0 connection and how these issues can be fixed.
 If you’re still having problems, please contact us and we will be happy to assist you.

 Busy time in Office 365 Calendar is not blocking my availability in ScheduleOnce

 If busy time is not blocking your availability, you can check the following settings:

 - In ScheduleOnce -> Setup -> relevant Booking page -> Associated calendars: Make sure that you're retrieving busy time from this calendar.
 Learn more about the Associated calendars section

 - In ScheduleOnce ->Setup -> relevant Booking page -> Scheduling options -> One-on-one or Group sessions: Make sure you haven't set the option to Group sessions with multiple or unlimited bookings per slot.

 - If you are working in Booking with approval mode, make sure that you did not approve two separate bookings in the same time slot.